mohyaz11/OptimumSetupBook/manuscript/Upgrade.md

 Example: Octopus 2018.8.1 to Octopus 2018.8.2

 Patches should be safe to update, safe to roll back.
 There is more risk in not upgrading than upgrading.
-Database changes are possible but are rare.
+Database changes are possible but rare.
 When database changes are made, it is to patch a critical bug, the change will be safe for any other patches of the same release.

 Changes example: Octopus 2018.2.3 to any other patch of Octopus 2018.2.
 X (upgrade or downgrade).
 We may decide to make API changes, but any changes will be backward compatible.